Chetan51423/Crav-Cart/Readme.md

 > separation of consern

 5) Create utils folder to save utility functions
-> make our more modular
+> make our code more modular
 > this makes our code for testable
 > readable
 > makes code maintainable